 I got out of school as quickly as I could at the age of 15, by then my sister had run away back to London to live with our very kind Aunty Muriel who was working at the BBC at the time.

-I worked on at a local farm as a tractor driver for a year then I moved on to get a job as an apprentice electrician, riding my Ducati Elite Super Sport to work every day, a round trip of 100 miles, in all conditions through ice snow and rain and some beautiful weather too.
+I worked on a local farm as a tractor driver for a year (I just loved driving farm vehcele’s, so it wasn’t for the money!) then I moved on to get a job as an apprentice electrician, riding my Ducati Elite Super Sport to work every day, a round trip of 100 miles, in all conditions through ice snow and rain and some beautiful weather too.

 Then I got a job at Turners Photography as a lab technician, they sponsored me to go to Newcastle College of arts where I got my degree in Photography.
 I worked at Turners for a while as a photographer but Mr Jacobson the owner was a real scrooge and I one day just decided to walk out!